English Language and Literature Major

 3. Up to six credits of ENGL388 (Internship) may be included in the 36 credits, but not all of those credits may come from the same version of ENGL388.
-In other words, students must enroll in two courses with different letter suffixes (e.g., 388T and 388V).
+In other words, students must enroll in two or more courses with different letter suffixes (e.g., 388W and 388V).

 4. No more than three credits of ENGL429 (Independent Study) may be included in the 36 credits.

 5. One 3xx- or 4xx- level course in literature, rhetoric, or media in a language other than English, whether in the original language or in translation, may count as an elective.